Alexandra Palace, Haringey

 The Greater London Council managed the site from 1966 and passed control to the London Borough of Haringey in 1980, whereupon half the palace was again ruined by fire.
 Part of it was restored in 1990 but the rest is still awaiting renovation.
 Meanwhile the palace serves as a minor exhibition and events centre.
 It also has an ice rink and a pub, appropriately named the Phoenix.

 In 2015 Alexandra Park and Palace Charitable Trust was awarded £18.8million of funding from the Heritage Lottery Fund to restore the palace’s most significant historic spaces to their former glory and secure the building’s future as a heritage destination.
-The BBC Studios and Victorian theatre are being repaired and refurbished, and a new and more welcoming public entrance hall is being created in the East Court.
-The Alexandra Palace theatre is due to officially reopen on 1 December 2018 with some preview events taking place from September.
+The Alexandra Palace theatre has been repaired and refurbished – with an ‘arrested decay feel’ (as visible in the photo below) – and a new and more welcoming public entrance hall has been created in the East Court.

-The sight line towards St Paul’s Cathedral from the palace’s dilapidated viewing terrace is designated a ‘landmark viewing corridor’, which new building must not obstruct.
+The sight line towards St Paul’s Cathedral from the palace’s viewing terrace is designated a ‘landmark viewing corridor’, which new building must not obstruct.
 Even trees must be cut back if they grow too tall.